Understanding Users' Interaction with Login Notifications: Login Notifications in the Wild

 \section{Login Notifications in the Wild}

 Login notifications intend to inform users about recent sign-ins and often include technical details such as the login time, used device, or approximate sign-in location.
-However, they are not sent for every login.
-While theoretically significant location or device changes trigger notifications, the probabilistic nature involving factors like sign-in history and user behavior makes it difficult to predict when notifications are actually sent.
-Some services sent notifications for every login, others only in case of significant location and device changes causing a higher risk level.
+However, depending on the service, they are not sent for every login.
+While theoretically significant location or device changes trigger notifications, the probabilistic nature involving factors like sign-in history and user behavior makes it difficult to predict when notifications are sent.
+Some services sent notifications for every login; others only sent notifications in case of significant location and device changes, causing a higher risk level.
 For example, we noticed receiving fewer sign-in notifications if the affected account had two-factor authentication enabled.
+Interestingly, the cause for receiving a login notification is not always transparent to the user.
+We encountered multiple instances where notifications were not triggered by the account owner logging into their account.
+Most commonly, the phenomenon of unexpectedly receiving a login notification is related to shared accounts (i.e., Netflix or Amazon)~\cite{angelini-23-netflix-who-logged-in} but is also known from third-party apps or services automatically signing into an account on behalf of the user~\cite{1password-22-new-login-email, redfox-22-netflix-new-device}.